ShendoXT/memcardrex/README.md

 With it your console becomes a Memory Card reader similar to the DexDrive and MemCARDuino.

 MemcardRex can also talk to the serial port remotely by using a Serial Port Bridge like [esp-link](https://github.com/jeelabs/esp-link).
-It conveniently fits into a PSOne which has otherwise no external hardware ports.
+<br>It conveniently fits into a PSOne which has otherwise no external hardware ports.

 <b>4.
 PS3 Memory Card Adaptor</b>
 <br>The PS3 Memory Card Adaptor is an official Sony USB adapter that allows reading and writing PS1 Memory Cards on a PlayStation 3.